Dev-Rodrigues-Primary/Dev-Rodrigues-Primary/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="illustration of a computer" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
-Back-end Developer with solid experience in PHP, JavaScript, and SQL.
+Back-end Developer with experience in PHP, JavaScript, and SQL.
-Skilled in designing, developing, testing, and deploying secure and high-quality software solutions.
+Familiar with designing, developing, testing, and deploying software solutions.
-Passionate about writing clean, efficient code and continuously improving system performance and scalability.
+Mainly focused on back-end development, with a solid understanding of front-end concepts.
+Native Portuguese speaker (PT-BR) with strong proficiency in English.
+Eager to learn, write clean code, and continuously improve skills while contributing to projects.

 </p>

 <p align="left">
-If you’re looking for someone passionate about building secure, scalable, and high-quality software — let’s talk!
+If you’re looking for someone eager to contribute to a team and help build secure, high-quality software — let’s talk!
-Feel free to reach out and let’s create something amazing together.
+Feel free to reach out and collaborate on projects together.

 </p>